- Hybrid mattress with a very firm feel

 Firm Hybrid With Exchange-Only Policy

-Firm Hybrid Mattress with Limited Cooling Features
+Firm Hybrid Mattress with Exchange-Only Policy

 Serta has a variety of different mattress lines, each with its own price range.
 Depending on the mattress model and size, prices range from as low as a few hundred dollars to as high as $4,999.
 Prices may also vary depending on the retailer.